cycle/docs/basic/relation.md

 Generated command chain will be automatically sorted to keep the proper order of SQL operations.

 ## Retrieve the related entity
-Though Cycle ORM support lazy loading though proxies (see extension `cycle/proxy-factory`) it is recommended to pre-loaded needed objects using custom repository methods.
+Though Cycle ORM support lazy loading using proxies (see extension `cycle/proxy-factory`) it is recommended to pre-load needed relations using custom repository methods.

 To load related object use `load` method of `Cycle\ORM\Select`.
 The relation can be loaded using property name: